 Dog parents love to share the holidays with their four-legged family members, especially the food.
-Dr. Sarah Nold, a veterinarian for Trupanion pet insurance, knows that sharing Thanksgiving food with your dogs can be fun, but parents need to know what foods are safe for dogs on Thanksgivings and which foods are toxic to dogs, so you don’t end up at the emergency vet.
+Dr. Sarah Nold, a veterinarian for Trupanion Pet Insurance, knows that sharing Thanksgiving food with your dogs can be fun, but parents need to know what foods are safe for dogs on Thanksgiving and which foods are toxic to dogs, so you don’t end up at the emergency vet.
 Here are her recommended Thanksgiving foods that are safe for dogs and those you should avoid.

 Safe Food for Dogs on Thanksgiving

 - Turkey: small amount of lean, light meat

 - Pumpkin: a small amount of plain – no butter, salt or other seasoning – canned or cooked pumpkin

 - potatoes or yams: cubed or mashed in small amount, plain – no butter, salt or other seasoning